 - Place the equipment in a clean bag and return by the time specified.
 There are two well-identified drop-off boxes in the entrance of the Heart Institute.
 Please deposit in the box with the least equipment if one of the boxes is overflowing.

-- Once the equipment is returned, a cardiologist will review and analyze the data.
-The cardiologist will send a report to your doctor within 20 business days.
+- Once the equipment is returned, a cardiologist will review the data.
+The cardiologist will send a report to your doctor.
 Your doctor’s office will notify you of the results.

 Bring a list of all your medications to your appointment, including any vitamins or supplements that you take.
 Wear comfortable clothing and please arrive 15 minutes before your scheduled appointment.